mrpt-ros-pkg/mrpt_slam/mrpt_graphslam_2d/rviz/README.md

 Directory contains rviz-related files

-Beware that the topics in `graphslam_gazebo_X.rviz` files depend on the hostname of the running computer, thus, prior to the graphSLAM execution, users should run the `nodes/generate_gazebo_rviz_files.py` script.
+Currently the \*gazebo\* rviz files refer to static topics and the user has to manually change csldesktop to his own hostname for them to appropriately visualize the procedure.
+Same goes for the \*real\* files.

+There are plans to dynamically create the rviz files based on the user's hostname / current configuration using the [rviz_generator package](https://github.com/bergercookie/rviz_generator)